ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 The university has defined directory information as name, address (including electronic mail), telephone number, date and place of birth, major field of study, dates of attendance, enrollment status, degrees, honors and awards received, participation in officially recognized activities and sports, weight and height of members of athletic teams, degree candidacy, and the most recent previous educational agency or institution attended.
 This information may be provided, upon review by the Vice Provost for Academic Administration, as public information or to individuals who demonstrate a valid need to contact students.

-Questions relative to FERPA policies should be referred to the Office of the Vice Provost for Academic Administration.
+Questions relative to FERPA policies should be referred to the Office of the Vice Provost for Academic Administration or may be referenced at FERPA.

 Application for Graduation

 A student who intends to graduate must complete an Application for Degree Candidacy (online or in the Office of Records in Mission Valley).
 The form must be filed with the Office of Records no less than 60 days prior to the anticipated degree posting date.
-Degree processing fees will be applied to the student’s account.
+Graduation fees will be applied to the student’s account.
 Work for all courses considered for a degree must be completed prior to the anticipated degree posting date.
 Passing grades for all courses must be recorded prior to a degree posting.
 Posting dates are available on the academic calendar.
-All candidates must complete all program courses to participate in Commencement unless all of the following are met:
+If all program requirements for the semester of application are not completed, the student must reapply for graduation.

 Examinations may be deferred due only to illness or other equally valid conditions over which the student has no control.
 Approval for deferral must occur before the scheduled examination.
 Faculty and/or the department or school has the authority to grant examination deferral.

 Regular and punctual attendance at all class sessions is considered essential to optimum academic achievement.
 Therefore, regular attendance and participation in each course are minimal requirements.
 Absences are counted from the first official meeting of the class regardless of the date of the student’s enrollment.
-If more than twenty percent of the classes are reported as missed, the faculty member may initiate the student’s de-enrollment from the course without advance notice to the student.
+If more than 20 percent of the classes are reported as missed, the faculty member may initiate the student’s de-enrollment from the course without advance notice to the student.
 If the date of de-enrollment is past the last date to withdraw from a class, the student will be assigned a grade of “F” or “NC.”
 There are no refunds for courses where a de-enrollment was processed.
-For the 2020-2021 academic year, if absences exceed twenty (20) percent of the total number of class meetings but are due to university excused health issues, an exception will be granted.

 A student who registers late must, therefore, be exceptionally careful about regular attendance during the remainder of the course.
 Registered students who neither attend the first class session nor inform the instructor of record of their desire to remain in the class may, at the request of the instructor, be removed from the class roster.